-- These options are fully vested.
-If the Board of Directors proceeds with the BDC Conversion, all the issued and outstanding options that are not exercised before the consummation of the BDC Conversion will be deemed exercised in full by means of a "cashless exercise" in exchange for common stock of the Company.
-Any options with an exercise price greater than the value of a share immediately prior to the BDC Conversion will be cancelled and exchanged for a nominal payment per underlying share.
-These Common shares were awarded in 2013 for services performed in 2012, and shall vest on the earliest of the following to occur: (a) March 1, 2016; (b) a Change in Control (as defined in - the plan) of the Company; or (c) His/her death or total disability.
-If the Board of Directors proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion. - These Common shares were awarded in 2012 for services performed in 2011, and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business (3)reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
-If the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion. - These Common shares were awarded in 2011 for services performed in 2010, and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business (4)reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
-If the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion. - (5) - stock awarded under the EXISTING Plans will become fully vested immediately prior to the BDC Conversion.
-These Common shares, 7,000 awarded in 2012 for services performed in 2011, and 3,000 shares awarded in 2011 for services performed in 2010, shall vest on the earliest of the following to occur: (a) July 1, 2014; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
-If the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion.
-These Common shares were awarded in 2010 for services performed in 2010 and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
-If the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion.
-(6)
+- (1) These options are fully vested.
+If the BDC Conversion is approved and the Board of Directors proceeds with the BDC Conversion, all the issued and outstanding options that are not exercised before the consummation of the BDC Conversion will be deemed exercised in full by means of a "cashless exercise" in exchange for common stock of the Company.
+Any options with an exercise price greater than the value of a share immediately prior to the BDC Conversion will be cancelled and exchanged for a nominal payment per underlying share. - (2) These Common shares were awarded in 2013 for services performed in 2012, and shall vest on the earliest of the following to occur: (a) March 1, 2016; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+If the BDC Conversion is approved and the Board of Directors proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion. - (3) These Common shares were awarded in 2012 for services performed in 2011, and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+If the BDC Conversion is approved and the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion. - (4) These Common shares were awarded in 2011 for services performed in 2010, and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+If the BDC Conversion is approved and the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion. - (5) These Common shares, 35,000 awarded in 2012 for services performed in 2011, and 15,000 shares awarded in 2011 for services performed in 2010, shall vest on the earliest of the following to occur: (a) July 1, 2014; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+If the BDC Conversion is approved and the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion. - (6) These Common shares were awarded in 2010 for services performed in 2010 and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+If the BDC Conversion is approved and the Board proceeds with the BDC Conversion, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the BDC Conversion.